mikera/vectorz/README.md

 Fast double-precision vector and matrix maths library for Java.

-The intention of this library is for use in games, simulations, raytracers etc. where fast vector maths is important.
+This library is designed for use in games, simulations, raytracers etc. where fast vector maths is important.

 Vectorz can do over *1 billion* 3D vector operations per second on a single thread.